GhanaNauticalnfo/GhanaWeb/README.md

 * AngularJS (for forms and similar)
 * Service Worker for caching

-On the server side GhanaWeb depends on the [Enav-Services](https://github.com/maritime-web/Enav-Services) project.
+On the server side Ghananautical depends on the [Enav-Services](https://github.com/maritime-web/Enav-Services) project.
 Please refer to that project for technical details

 ## Prerequisites ##